logpresso/firewall-ops/README.md

   * logpresso-firewall-ops.conf file will be created in the same directory which contains logpresso-firewall-ops binary.
   * FirewallOps uses `firewalld-cmd --state` to detect firewalld is running.
 If firewalld is not available, it fallback to iptables backend.
 * Review logpresso-firewall-ops.conf configuration.
-  * `[allowlist]` seciton contains default private network subnets to prevent accidental IP blocking like this:
+  * `[allowlist]` section contains default private network subnets to prevent accidental IP blocking like this:
     ```
     [allowlist]
     10.0.0.0/8